 . . .
 Yes, this is my latest online venture – a Facebook group dedicated to the life and musical legacy of Carl Anderson.
 It can be accessed here, though to view it you have to have a profile on the Facebook social media platform.

 Welcome to the Facebook group that celebrates the life and musical legacy of Carl Anderson (February 27, 1945 – February 23, 2004).

-For over three decades after his meteoric rise to fame playing Judas in the Broadway and film versions of the rock opera Jesus Christ Superstar, Carl Anderson was an accomplished and well-respected song stylist within the genres of jazz, soul, pop, and R&B. He released nine albums between 1982 and 1996.
+For over three decades following his meteoric rise to fame playing Judas in the Broadway and film versions of the rock opera Jesus Christ Superstar, Carl Anderson was an accomplished and well-respected song stylist, artfully blending jazz, soul, pop, and R&B influences into his own unique and unforgettable style.
+He released nine albums between 1982 and 1996.
 In addition, Carl made memorable duets with other artists and provided solo guest vocals on a number of songs by others.
 Artists he worked with included Weather Report, Nancy Wilson, The Rippingtons, Michael Paulo, Gloria Loring, Maynard Ferguson, Gerald McCauley, Eric Marienthal, Brenda Russell, Dan Siegel, Lisa Deveaux, and Linda Eder.

 Carl died on February 23, 2004, after an 8-month struggle with leukemia.
 He was less than a week away from his 59th birthday. . . .
 His memory and his music, however, live on.